datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 ---

-From assignment 2 and 3, we have code to sense data from sensors and control the light bulb.
+From assignment 2 and 3, we have now handled code that gets data from sensors, and also controls the light bulb.

 Here is a suggested distribution of tasks among teammates.

 ![Task Distribution](/assets/img/courses/id5415/module3/labxp3/labxp3-tasks.svg)

-In these 4 steps, we will implement the functionality of controlling the lightbulb using the input from light sensor.
+In these 4 steps, we will implement the functionality of controlling the lightbulb using inputs from the light sensor.

-# Step 1 Make Housekeeping on the Code
+# Step 1 Housekeep your Code!

-In programming world, the good programmer is not he one who can code, but the one who knows how to improvise the code and make it re-usable.
+In programming, the good programmer is not the one who can just code, but the one who can best improvise and reuse previous code.

 ## Task 1.1 Refactor the Code Controlling the Light

 Transform the code of in `light.py` to make a class Lightbulb.
 This class would build `Lightbulb` object with an IP address, a thing id and a path to the private key.

-This would look as follows:
+A "shell" of this would look as follows:

 ```python
 class Lightbulb: